 Honorarium awards and financial need-based awards are renewable.
 To renew scholarship awards, students must submit a copy of their transcript for the academic year just completed.
-Continuance of the scholarship award depends on maintaining a satisfactory academic record in a full-time course of study and continuation of the program by Fluor.
-Scholarship awards are renewable for up to three years for one specific course of study or until a certificate, diploma, or first undergraduate degree is awarded, whichever comes first.
-Scholarship America will email the proper renewal forms in January.
+Satisfactory academic performance and full-time enrollment must be maintained in order for the award to be renewable.
+Scholarship awards are renewable for up to three years for one specific course of study or and terminate when a recipient is awarded a certificate, diploma, or first undergraduate degree is awarded, whichever comes first.
+Scholarship America will email renewal information to eligible students in mid-January.

 If the recipient meets the requirements outlined in this section, the scholarship award will be renewed regardless of the employment status of the employee parent.